Decoherence, Perturbations and Symmetry in Lindblad Dynamics -- Implications for Diffractive Dissociation: Experimental cross-sections for diffractive collisions

 For comparison, a conventional power-law fit without the decoherence factor,

 \qquad has a noticeably worse approximation norm (black dashed curve in Figure \ref{fig3}).

-Overall, the inclusion of the decoherence factor improves the description of the available DD data and yields the parameter $\varepsilon _{2}$ and, most importantly, the suppresion factor $\phi $ consistent with those obtained from SD cross sections.
+Overall, the inclusion of the decoherence factor improves the description of the available DD data and yields the parameter $\varepsilon _{2}$ and, most importantly, the relative decoherence factor $\phi $ consistent with those obtained from SD cross sections.
+The detailed summary of the DD fits is given in Table \ref{table2}.